opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Once you have loaded and checked your data, it is often useful to export it.
 This allows you to use the data in other software and analyses.
-The :code:`odc-geo` library provides the :code:`write_cog` function to generate and write these files from an :code:`xarray`.
+We use :func:`odc-geo:odc.geo.xr.write_cog` to generate and write these files from an :class:`xarray:xarray.DataArray`.

 The code below extracts the year of each image from the dataset, then uses a loop to export each dataset to a new file.